 Rivers recognises the existence of a plurality of ways of knowing and relating to water and aims to engage in broader epistemological and ontological disputes among mainstream legal perspectives and indigenous knowledges about human-nature relationships.

 Workshop maya q’eqchi’ women about water, Guatemala, 2017, ©LViaene

 Rivers questions the mainstream interpretation of the human right to water, rooted in the Western modern liberal worldview.

 Rivers‘s innovative bottom-up approach will reveal other plurilegal relationships and water realities and highlight the importance of a richer understanding of the application of the key human rights principles of interdependence and indivisibility, transcending the culture-nature divide.

 Rivers will establish a dialogue between mainstream human rights theory and emerging theories and conceptual frameworks that challenge the human-centred nature of the dominant human rights framework, such as earth jurisprudence, Rights of Nature and the international debates to grant constitutional rights to nature.

 This RS seeks to demonstrate that dialoguing with ontologically different concepts of water will pave the way for rethinking the human right of water and human rights more broadly.

 Multiple and contested meanings attached by Latin American and Asian indigenous peoples to rivers will be examined.

-WP-A will unveil and grasp indigenous water knowledges and ontologies at the grassroot level of indigenous communities in Colombia and Nepal.
+WP-A will unveil and grasp indigenous water knowledges and ontologies at the grassroot level of indigenous communities in Guatemala and Nepal.

 Some of the guiding questions of WP-A are: